 Male fertility is a cycle of continuous regeneration.
 New sperm are created every day, and each new cell goes through a journey of around three months to prepare for conception.
 Nourishing your fertility health with the evidence-based nutrients your body needs can make a measurable difference in markers for sperm health like improving your sperm count, sperm motility, and sperm morphology, and healing DNA fragmentation within the sperm.

-Start taking Beli for Men each day beginning 3 months before starting fertility treatment, and rest assured that you’re providing your body with the micronutrients needed to fuel stronger sperm.
+Start taking Beli for Men each day three months before starting fertility treatment, and rest assured that you’re providing your body with the micronutrients needed to fuel stronger sperm.

 Ease Toxic Stress

 Chronic stress impacts almost everyone at some point, and its harmful effects hit men the hardest.
 For men, too much stress can cause high blood pressure, type 2 diabetes, and heart disease.
 Toxic stress also wreaks havoc on hormones, leading to reduced sperm quality and even infertility.
 When men experience stress over the long term, chronically elevated cortisol levels have a strong negative impact on testosterone levels.
 Studies show that spermatogenesis, the ability of the testes to create new sperm, is severely inhibited when testosterone secretion varies too much or dips too low.

 For your fertility’s sake, it’s time to take action to help you de-stress.
 Psychological stressors lurk everywhere, and fertility treatment is a particularly stressful time for many couples.
 The first step is to spot where stress shows up in your life.
 Take note of the situations where you’re extra irritable, or you notice your stress manifesting physically as a clenched jaw, elevated pulse, or upset digestion.
 Once you spot the stressor, you can find healthy outlets to help you cope.